niklauspeter/password_locker/README.md

 * python 3.6

 ## Setup Information
-* clone the application to your local machine .
+* Clone the application to your local machine .
-* run the application in the terminal with the code ./Password_locker.run.py (the 'p' is in uppercase)
+* Run the application in the terminal with the code ./Password_locker.run.py (the 'p' is in uppercase)

 ## BDD
 |Behavior |Input |Output |